 August 2017: Marcin and Enrico attended the Nanoporous Materials Gordon's Research Conference in New Hampshire, US, where they both presented a poster.
 They also both attended the Gordon's Research Seminar beforehand, where Marcin gave an oral presentation.
 By all accounts, they had a great time and many interesting discussions throughout the week.

-July 2017: Our paper with the Fuchter, Nelson and Campbell groups at Imperial, on the "Emergent properties of an organic semiconductor driven by its molecular chirality" is now out.
+July 2017: Our paper with the Fuchter, Nelson and Campbell groups at Imperial, on the "Emergent properties of an organic semiconductor driven by its molecular chirality" is now out in ACS Nano.
 We contributed crystal structure prediction calculations, to help explain the experimentally observed behaviour.